Discriminating quantum gravity models by gravitational decoherence: Introduction

 Understanding decoherence in the framework of quantum gravity is thought to bring an insight on the nature of quantum gravitational interactions and provide possibilities for their experimental tests.
-Decoherence stemming from general relativity and different models of quantum gravity has been thoroughly treated in the recent literature (see for instance Refs. \cite{Asprea:2019dok, Allali:2021puy, Anastopoulos:2013zya,Bonder:2015hja,Miki:2020hvg,Podolskiy:2015wna,Pang:2016foq,ellis,milburn,bargueno} and therein).
-Among these proposals, two of the present authors have investigated the consequences of deformed canonical commutation relation (DCCR) inspired by quantum gravitational theories to derive a Lindblad-type master equation valid for a generic quantum system and obtain the ensuing decoherence time associated with the DCCR \cite{Petruzziello:2020wkd, Kempf:1994su, Kempf:1996fz,Das:2017qwp}
+Decoherence stemming from general relativity and different models of quantum gravity has been thoroughly studied in the recent literature (see for instance Refs. \cite{Asprea:2019dok, Allali:2021puy, Anastopoulos:2013zya,Bonder:2015hja,Miki:2020hvg,Podolskiy:2015wna,Pang:2016foq,ellis,milburn,bargueno} and therein).
+Recently, two of the present authors have considered the deformed canonical commutation relations (DCCRs) implied by string theory \cite{Kempf:1994su,Kempf:1996fz,Das:2017qwp}, and have derived a Lindblad-type master equation valid for a generic quantum system when the deformation parameter is assumed to be stochastic \cite{Petruzziello:2020wkd}.
+The string-theory inspired DCCRs read